Reading time: 5 minutes

 ---|---|---|---|---|---|

-If he contributes an additional $5,000 a year as Jess is doing, he won’t have a great deal more to show for it once he reaches age 67 (retirement income of $48,278 a year vs $46,516 on SG alone).
+If he contributes an additional $5,000 a year as Jess is doing, he won’t have a great deal more to show for it once he reaches age 67 (retirement income of $63,606 per year vs $61,747 on SG alone).

-Instead he decides he can afford to make an annual concessional contribution of $15,000 which, combined with his employer’s SG payments of $9,500 a year, takes him close to the concessional contributions cap of $25,000 a year.
+Instead, he decides he can afford to make an annual tax-deductible contribution of $15,000 which, combined with his employer’s SG payments of $11,500 for 2024-25, takes him close to the concessional contributions cap of $30,000 for the year.
 This will make the most of super’s tax concessions and give him a handy tax deduction on his personal contribution.

 The bottom line

-Thanks to the twin benefits of compound interest and tax, even small amounts you contribute to super early in life will make a big difference to your retirement savings.
+Thanks to the twin benefits of compound interest and tax concessions, even small amounts you contribute to super early in life will make a big difference to your retirement savings.
 That said, it’s better to start late than never.

-To work out the value of different super contribution strategies for your personal circumstances, jump onto the Moneysmart retirement planner.
-Also check out SuperGuide’s Retirement calculators and reckoners.
+To work out the value of different super contribution strategies for your personal circumstances, jump onto SuperGuide’s Retirement calculators and reckoners page to find how-to guides for the best free calculators.